meltano/meltano/blog/2-why-we-are-building-an-open-source-data-integration-platform.md

 # Why we are building an open source data integration platform

-This is part 1 of a 2 part series.
-If you've been following the Meltano project for a while or would like to have some historical context, start with part 1.
-If you're new to the Meltano project and mostly interested in what's next, start here.
+This is part 2 of a 2 part series.
+If you're new to the Meltano project and mostly interested in what's next, feel free to start here and skip part 1.
+If you've been following the Meltano project for a while or would like to have some historical context, start with [part 1](#).

 ---